tendermint/spec/spec/abci/apps.md

   (at the byte level) across nodes, including all metadata.
 This ensures good availability of chunks, and that they fit together across nodes.

 A very basic approach might be to use a datastore with MVCC transactions (such as RocksDB), start a transaction immediately after block commit, and spawn a new thread which is passed the transaction handle.
-This thread can then export all data items, serialize them using e.g. Protobuf, hash the byte stream, split it into chunks, and store the chunks in the file system along with some metadata.
+This thread can then export all data items, serialize them using e.g.
+Protobuf, hash the byte stream, split it into chunks, and store the chunks in the file system along with some metadata - all while the blockchain is applying new blocks in parallel.

 A more advanced approach might include incremental verification of individual chunks against the chain app hash, parallel or batched exports, compression, and so on.